sharletk/sharletpconsole.js/README.md

 1. Inside of a javascript codebase.
 2. Inside of a typescript codebase that uses typescript native compiler to transcompile as javascript.

-If you ever try to run it with the use of `ts-node`, there will be alot of errors encountered.
+If you ever try to run it with the use of `ts-node`, there will be alot of compile time errors.

 *If you ever have any idea on how to fix this, please feel free to make a pull request on the master branch, thank you very much!*